Archimedean polytopes

 The Grand antiprism was the last Archimedean polychoron to be discovered (in 1964 by John H. Conway and Michael Guy), who also proved that this is really the last one.
 This is an anomalous uniform polychoron in the sense that, unlike all other polychora discussed above, it has no Wythoffian construction.

 The Grand antiprism and the aforementioned Snub 24-cell are diminished 600-cells; this means that their vertices and edges are subsets of the vertices and edges of the 600-cell.
 Since the 600-cell is Zomable, this implies that the Grand antiprism and the Snub 24-cell must be Zomable as well!
+A Zomable projection of the Snub 24-cell appears in Fig. 5.8.
 Below I show two Zomable projections of the Grand antiprism, both are derived by removing selected struts and vertices from the Icosahedral projection of the 600-cell.

-Fig. 10a: A projection of the Grand antiprism.
+Fig. A.11a: A projection of the Grand antiprism.

 Picture by Aris Noutsos.
 Linked picture by Jason Wu.